jkeefe/newmark-online-investigations/README.md

 - Charts planned, if any
 - Inteactives planned, if any

+This assignment is due _in class_, since you'll be making the presentations together then.

 # Class 6 • Mar 9

 **Skill building:** Machine learning for invesigations I - images